-Password Invalid.
-Number of unsuccessful password attempts: <x> Maximum number of password attempts exceeded.
-System halted.
+Number of unsuccessful password attempts: <3> Maximum number of password attempts exceeded.
+System Halted!

 Even after you restart the system, the error message is displayed until the correct password is typed.
 The following options are exceptions:

 - If System Password is not set to Enabled and is not locked through the Password Status option, you can assign a system password.
 For more information, see the System Security Settings details section. - · You cannot disable or change an existing system password.